Feedback UI: How to Humanize the SaaS User Interface? (+Examples)

 UI feedback removes friction

-Users churn when they don’t get to experience the promised value.
-Most of the times this is due to poor user experience and bad UI design causing users to not engage with your product as they don’t know where to start or how to do it.
+Users churn when they fail to experience the promised value, often due to poor user experience or bad UI product design that leaves them unsure of where to start or how to proceed.

-Feedback types: How to provide UI design feedback?
+Feedback types: Methods to provide UI design feedback

 As mentioned above, there are multiple ways to provide feedback through the UI to engage, set expectations, and guide users through performing multiple tasks.

-Here are the most important types you as a UI/UX designer should consider.
+Here are the most important types good UX/UI designers should consider.

 Feedback loading progress